Anticipation Over Reaction: A Forecast-Based Pilot in Lebanon led by the Lebanese Red Cross

 Project objective

-The overall objective of the project is to enable LRC to anticipate for extreme events by implementing early (anticipatory) actions in high-risk areas based on a forecast and impact assessment in order to effectively help vulnerable communities to be prepared and to protect themselves and their livelihoods before the materialization of an extreme event.
-Winter storms was selected as a priority hazard for LRC since it was identified as recurrent forecastable climate risk, with enough lead time for warning and early response, and with a high effect as a potential for piloting FbF in Lebanon since the LRC has previous experience with winter storms, including early actions.
+The overall objective of the project is to enable the Lebanese Red Cross (LRC) to anticipate for extreme events by implementing Early (Anticipatory) Actions in high-risk areas based on a forecast and impact assessment in order to effectively help vulnerable communities to be prepared and to protect themselves and their livelihoods before the materialization of an extreme event.
+Winter storms and Heatwaves were selected as priority hazards for LRC since they were identified as recurrent forecastable climate risks, with enough lead time for warning and early response; this also comes at a time when the intensity and frequency of both winter storms and heatwaves have increased due to climate change.
+The potential of effectiveness of these anticipatory plans are very high in Lebanon, especially as LRC has previous experience with winter storms, including Early Actions.

 Key facts